-A shift in the working plane coordinate system (WPL-CS) defined by the turning-tool table is added to the FUNCTION TURNDATA CORR-WPL and FUNCTION CORRDATA WPL functions.

-If a shift with the \.wco compensation table is active, the control displays it, including the path, on the TRANS tab of the Status workspace.
+The values from the compensation tables with the .wco file name extension are applied as shifts in the working plane coordinate system (WPL-CS).
+Further information: "Working plane coordinate system WPL-CS", Page 278 If a shift with the .wco compensation table is active, the control displays it, including the path, on the TRANS tab of the Status workspace.
+Further information: User's Manual for Setup and Program Run